-As one year wraps up and we embark on a fresh slate of weekends and vacation days, it is time to plan where to travel in 2019.
-Carve out dates on your calendar now to visit The City Different.
-Here are nine experiences you absolutely must add to your 2019 Santa Fe “bucket list.”
+Carve out dates on your calendar to visit The City Different.
+Here are nine experiences you absolutely must add to your Santa Fe bucket list.

-With installations recently announced for Las Vegas, Denver, and Washington DC, Meow Wolf is among the hottest destinations around.
+With new installations in Las Vegas, Denver, and forthcoming venues in Texas, Meow Wolf is among the hottest destinations around.
 Before checking out any of the new locations, make sure you have visited the original House of Eternal Return in Santa Fe.

 Santa Fe Farmers Market